Logo

 Cedar Shakes and Shingles

 Cedar Shakes and Shingles are made of natural, renewable resources - trees.
 Cedar Shakes and Shingles are the most imitated type of roofing material.
-Manufacturers of Asphalt Shingles, Clay and Concrete Tile, Metal Panel roofing, and most of the Alternative Roofing products all try to duplicate the look and feel of Cedar Shakes and Shingles.
+Manufacturers of Asphalt Shingles, Clay and Concrete Tile, Metal Panels, and most of the Alternative Roofing products all try to duplicate the look and feel of Cedar Shakes and Shingles.
 They are also the most versatile roof that can be installed with their many different weather exposures, cuts, and installation patterns.
+See our web page Roofing Guidelines Examples for some information about the proper installation of Cedar Shakes and Shingles.

 Wood Shakes and Shingles are available in several grades, fire ratings, lengths, thicknesses, types and two species, cedar and southern pine.
 The most common type of wood used is cedar.
 Cedar has a natural resistance to decay and can also be easily split and cut making it the perfect wood for roofing.